Small Business Recordkeeping: Tax Records You Need to Keep

 An example of the three year rule

-However, the due date for tax returns that year was April 15, 2014.
-You would need to keep the receipts, tax records, and any other supporting documentation related to your 2013 tax return, until April 15, 2017—three years after the date that your 2013 tax return was due.
+Let’s say you filed your 2017 tax return early—on February 10, 2018—two months ahead of the deadline.
+You would need to keep the receipts, tax records, and any other supporting documentation related to your 2017 tax return, until April 15, 2021—three years after your 2017 tax return deadline.

 This three year rule is in place thanks to the Period of Limitations, which is the period of time during which you—the taxpayer—can amend your tax return, or when the IRS can perform an audit on your return.
 When the period of limitations on your tax return expires, you’re no longer required to keep the tax return, or its supporting documentation.